josh-collinsworth/joco-sveltekit/src/lib/content/posts/in-defense-of-two-state-theme-toggles.md

 It's effectively a three-state toggle masquerading as a two-state, with properties of both checkboxes and radio buttons intermingled.
 Neither its true nature nor the option to deselect the current theme is at all apparent or discoverable, except by trial.
 (It's ironic, then, that this approach is favored by some who critique the Verou approach over its lack of clarity and transparency.)

-I suppose you could argue the Vale toggle functions as a two-way toggle frictionlessly enough, with a nice secret third option some users might learn about.
+I suppose you could argue the Vale toggle functions as a two-way toggle frictionlessly enough, with a nice secret third option some users might learn about and use.
 But to that, I would ask: what's the point?
-It's more complex, _and_ less clear.
+It's more complex _and_ less clear.

-Bramus also asserts the tri-state toggle makes users think less (with a nod to Steve Krug), which, as I hope I've made clear by now, is very likely _not_ the case for a significant number of users.
-So that appeal to authority seems misplaced, in my opinion.

 ## So what's the right approach?